Beats Wireless Headphones Charger: A Comprehensive

 • Cost: Integrating wireless charging coils can increase manufacturing costs.

-• Form Factor: For some larger over-ear headphones, a charging case might be impractical, and adding a coil directly to the headphone itself could impact design or weight.
+• Form Factor: For larger over-ear headphones, a charging case might be impractical, and adding a coil directly to the headphone could impact design or weight.

 • Battery Technology: Wired charging is often more efficient and faster for larger batteries found in over-ear headphones.